 For short local trips, you can hire a motorcycle or ‘moto’ for the day or a tuk-tuk.
 A tuk-tuk is a passenger carriage pulled by a motorbike.
 It’s virtually impossible to rent a self-drive car in Cambodia, but you can hire a car with a driver.
 Three-wheeled cycle rickshaws called cyclos are also available in Phnom Penh for short trips.

 You may also end up travelling Cambodia by boat.
 Boat trips run between Phnom Penh and Siem Reap, and between Siem Reap and Battambang.
 In the south, regular ferries and fast catamarans run between Sihanoukville and Koh Rong.
-Find out more about how to travel to Cambodia in our Cambodia guide to “Getting Around Dropdown content”.
+Find out more about how to travel to Cambodia in our Cambodia guide to “Getting Around”.

-For more places to visit, check out these gorgeous pictures of Cambodia Dropdown content.
+For more places to visit, check out these gorgeous pictures of Cambodia.

-The Grand Tour Dropdown content takes in the best Cambodia has to offer including the capital Phnom Penh, the magnificent Angkor temples, floating villages, mountains, jungle and the hedonistic beach islands in the south.
+The Grand Tour takes in the best Cambodia has to offer including the capital Phnom Penh, the magnificent Angkor temples, floating villages, mountains, jungle and the hedonistic beach islands in the south.

-The Wild Cambodia travel tour Dropdown content includes kayaking, forest hikes and jungle trekking to find waterfalls, dolphins, elephants, gibbons, and more.
+The Wild Cambodia travel tour includes kayaking, forest hikes and jungle trekking to find waterfalls, dolphins, elephants, gibbons, and more.
 You’ll also explore rivers, lakes and floating villages.

 When you plan your Cambodia trip, make sure you have the latest Cambodia travel advice.